Paul Goldschmidt Player Props: Cardinals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.60 team ERA ranks third among all MLB pitching staffs.
+- The Yankees have the second-ranked team ERA among all league pitching staffs (3.60).

-- The Yankees rank 12th in baseball in home runs allowed (87 total, 1.1 per game).
+- Yankees pitchers combine to surrender 87 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- The Yankees will send Severino (1-2) out to make his eighth start of the season.
+- Severino gets the start for the Yankees, his eighth of the season.
 He is 1-2 with a 5.25 ERA and 32 strikeouts in 36 2/3 innings pitched.

-- In his last outing on Saturday against the Texas Rangers, the righty tossed six scoreless innings while surrendering five hits.
+- In his last outing on Saturday against the Texas Rangers, the right-hander tossed six scoreless innings while surrendering five hits.

-- The 29-year-old has put up a 5.25 ERA and 8 strikeouts per nine innings in seven games this season, while allowing a batting average of .271 to opposing hitters.
+- In seven games this season, the 29-year-old has amassed an ERA of 5.25, with 8 strikeouts per nine innings.
+Opponents are hitting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.